allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 </table>

 ## Analysis
-After some investigation, It turned out that significant percentage of data could be safely archived, which would certainly provide potential savings and eliminate the problem of an overgrown database.
+After some investigation, It turned out that significant part of data could be safely archived, which would certainly provide potential savings and eliminate the problem of an overgrown database.
 Most of this data is actually historical.